PayPrecisePremium UK Salary Tools

 The income test can fail.
 If one parent’s expected ANI goes above £100,000, the household can fail this part of the Tax-Free Childcare test.

-Why it matters: one parent crossing the line is enough.
+The catch: one parent crossing the line is enough.

 Example 3